michaeleii/comm-documentation/docs/pages/login-form.md

 This will add a `POST` route to the `/login` route in `app.js`.

 For now we are just logging the username and password to the console to make sure that the form is working.

+## Conclusion

+In this section we looked at how to create a simple login page using EJS.

+In the next section, we will be adding the login functionality to the login page.